 3.2 Tap — Used for dispensing liquid from the thermos.

-3.3 Handle for container — Stainless steel loop made of steel wire having polymer sleeves
+3.3 Handle for container — Stainless steel loop made of steel wire having polymer sleeves.

 3.4 Lid — Double-walled stainless-steel lid with food-grade insulant in between, having a loop to enable opening/closing and side strips to enable locking in loops provided on the container.
 The lid may be provided with a seal (food-grade O-ring or washer).